Barry Sherman: Investigation

-The police investigation was still continuing in September 2018 when detectives obtained seven search warrants in addition to the 21 previously obtained.
+In September, detectives obtained seven search warrants in addition to the 21 previously obtained.
 Detective Dennis Yim told a court that "investigators are methodically reviewing material and pursuing different investigative avenues".

-In late October 2018, lawyer Brian Greenspan announced that the family had offered a $10 million reward in the couple's homicide investigation for any information that leads to the arrest and prosecution of a suspect.
+By the end of the following month, police had obtained 37 warrants related to the investigation.
+Lawyer Brian Greenspan announced that the family had offered a $10 million reward in the couple's homicide investigation for any information that leads to the arrest and prosecution of a suspect.
 At the same time, he complained about the police investigation, claiming that it had failed to collect important evidence.
 Police Chief Mark Saunders later told the news media that a forensic pathologist has been working on the case, in addition to over 50 officers, interviewing 200 witnesses and collecting over 2,000 hours of video surveillance from neighbouring homes.
 When asked if police would be willing to work with the independent experts to be convened by Greenspan, Saunders said he would if the group were to be accepted in a court proceeding.

-By October 2018, police had obtained 37 warrants related to the investigation.

 On April 25, 2019, the Toronto Police said they had a "working theory" of the case, and an "idea of what happened."

 At the end of 2019, the private investigators working for the family closed their investigation.
-The following month, Star reporter Kevin Donovan, who had just published a book, The Billionaire Murders about the case, disclosed that investigators had revised their timeline of the case.
+The following month, Star reporter Kevin Donovan, who had just published a book, The Billionaire Murders, about the case, disclosed that investigators had revised their timeline of the case.
 While previous statements had suggested police believed the couple had been killed early on December 15, they now said the murders had occurred two days earlier, within hours of the Shermans returning home on the night of the 13th.

 In April 2022, Toronto Police said the case was "unfortunately old", still in the investigation phase, and no charges have been filed against anyone.
 The Toronto Police asked the court to seal case documents from the press to protect the integrity of the investigation.

-In December 2022, his son increased the reward to $35 million.
+In December 2022, their son increased the reward to $35 million.